-2.SM.1.1 Geophysical Relationships and Constraints
+2.A.1 Geophysical relationships and constraints

-2.SM.1.1.1 Reduced-complexity climate models
+2.A.1.1 Reduced complexity climate models

-The 'Model for the Assessment of Greenhouse Gas Induced Climate Change' (MAGICC6, Meinshausen et al., 2011a), is a reduced-complexity carbon cycle, atmospheric composition and climate model that has been widely used in prior IPCC Assessments and policy literature.
+The 'Model for the Assessment of Greenhouse Gas Induced Climate Change' (MAGICC6, Meinshausen et al., 2011a), is a reduced complexity carbon-cycle, atmospheric composition and climate model that has been widely used in prior IPCC Assessments and policy literature.
 This model is used with its parameter set as identical to that employed in AR5 for backwards compatibility.
 This model has been shown to match temperature trends very well compared to CMIP5 models (Collins et al., 2013; Clarke et al., 2014).

 The 'Finite Amplitude Impulse Response' (FAIRv1.3, Smith et al., 2018) model is similar to MAGICC but has even simpler representations of the carbon cycle and some atmospheric chemistry.
 Its parameter sets are based on AR5 physics with updated methane radiative forcing (Etminan et al., 2016).
-The FAIR model is a reasonable fit to CMIP5 models for lower emissions pathways but underestimates the temperature response compared to CMIP5 models for RCP8.5 (Smith et al., 2018).
+The FAIR model is a reasonable fit to CMIP5 model for lower emission pathways but underestimates the temperature response compared to CMIP5 models for RCP8.5 (Smith et al., 2018).
 It has been argued that its near-term temperature trends are more realistic than MAGICC (Leach et al., 2018).

-The MAGICC model is used in this report to classify the different pathways in terms of temperature thresholds and its results are averaged with the FAIR model to support the evaluation of the non-CO2 forcing contribution to the remaining carbon budget.
+The MAGICC model is used in this report to classify the different pathways in terms of temperature thresholds and its results are averaged with the FAIR model to support the evaluation of the non- $CO_2$ forcing contribution to the remaining carbon budget.
 The FAIR model is less established in the literature but can be seen as being more up to date in regards to its radiative forcing treatment.
-It is used in this report to help assess uncertainty in the pathway classification approach and to support the carbon budget evaluation (Chapter 2, Section 2.2 and 2.SM.1.1.2).
+It is used in this report to help assess the uncertainty in the pathway classification approach and also used to support the carbon budget evaluation (Section 2.2 and 2.A.1.2).

-This section analyses geophysical differences between FAIR and MAGICC to help provide confidence in the assessed climate response findings of the main report (Sections 2.2 and 2.3).
+The section analyses geophysical differences between FAIR and MAGICC to help provide confidence in the assessed climate response findings of the main report (Sections 2.2 and 2.3).

 There are structural choices in how the models relate emissions to concentrations and effective radiative forcing.
-There are also differences in their ranges of climate sensitivity, their choice of carbon cycle parameters, and how they are constrained, even though both models are consistent with AR5 ranges.
-Overall, their temperature trends are similar for the range of emission trajectories (Figure 2.1 of the main report).
-However, differences exist in their near-term trends, with MAGICC exhibiting stronger warming trends than FAIR (see Figure 2.SM.1).
+There are also differences in their ranges of climate sensitivity, their choice of carbon-cycle parameters, and how they are constrained, even though both models are consistent with AR5 ranges.
+Overall their temperature trends are similar for the range of emission trajectories (Figure 2.1 of the main report).
+However, differences exist in their near-term trends, with MAGICC exhibiting stronger warming trends than FAIR (see Figure 2.A.1).
 Leach et al. (2018) also note that that MAGICC warms more strongly than current warming rates.
 By adjusting FAIR parameters to match those in MAGICC, more than half the difference in mean near-term warming trends can be traced to parameter choices.
-The remaining differences are due to choices regarding model structure (Figure 2.SM.1).
+The remaining differences are due to choices regarding model structure (Figure 2.A.1).